Thinking of a trip to the Isle of Wight?

 Take advantage of our exclusive offer.
-All Isle of Wight ferry crossings on all three main routes are available at preferential prices to all visitors booking a holiday with Island Cottage Holidays.
-This discount doesn’t apply to the hovercraft service.
+All Isle of Wight ferry crossings are available at preferential prices to those booking an island break with Island Cottage Holidays.
+This discount does not apply to the hovercraft service.

-The ferry generally runs at least every half hour, at quarter to and quarter past the hour and is most accessible to those travelling to the Isle of Wight from the New Forest region, Bournemouth, Poole and southern Dorset.
+Leaving every half an hour to make the trip, this service is most accessible to those travelling to the Isle of Wight from the New Forest, Bournemouth, Poole and southern Dorset.
 Passengers are advised to be at the port 30 minutes prior to departure and the crossing time is around 35 minutes.

 Anyone travelling from the West and North of England will find this ferry the most accessible.
-It runs every hour on the hour and the journey time is around 55 minutes and passengers are advised to be at the port 30 minutes prior to departure.
+It runs every hour on the hour and the journey time is around 55 minutes.
+Passengers are advised to be at the port 30 minutes prior to departure.

 Wight Link Ferries | Red Funnel Ferries